What is a Foil Resistor?

 Metal Foil Resistor Characteristics

-- Temperature Coefficient, Resistance (TCR) – Foil resistors achieve a low TCR by taking advantage of two characteristics of the foil.
+- Temperature Coefficient of Resistance (TCR) – Foil resistors achieve a low TCR by taking advantage of two characteristics of the foil.
 The resistance of the foil naturally increases as temperature increases.
 The resistor is manufactured so that rising temperature causes compression of the foil.
 This makes the resistance drop as temperature rises.
 The total effect is one of very little resistance change as temperature changes.

 - Thermal Stabilization – Thermal stabilization refers to the speed at which resistor reacts to changes in current flow and ambient temperature.
 The same composition and manufacturing characteristics that give foil resistors their low TCR also provide quick thermal stabilization.
 These resistors can have stabilization times of less than a second, as opposed to standard resistors, which may have times measured in minutes.